List of The Big Bang Theory franchise characters: Claire

 Claire (Alessandra Torresani) is a writer for a children's science fiction series whom Raj and Howard meet in the comic book store in season 9.
 Claire wants to collaborate with Raj on the science portions of a movie script.
-Raj immediately develops feelings for her, while still dating Emily.
-He contemplates what to do, and ends up dumping Emily on Valentine's Day to ask out Claire.
-Eventually Raj gets back together with Emily, while also dating Claire.
-Eventually he and Emily break up for good and leaves him with just Claire, though they hadn't officially started dating.
+Raj immediately develops feelings for her, while still dating Emily, leading to complications.

 Chen

 Chen (James Hong) is an elderly waiter at the Szechuan Palace in Season 1 until it was revealed to be shut down the following season.
-He is not too fond of Sheldon after he accuses the restaurant of passing off Orange Chicken as Mandarin and refers to Howard as the guy who thinks he can speak Chinese.
+He is not too fond of Sheldon after he accuses the restaurant of passing off Orange chicken as Tangerine and refers to Howard as the guy who thinks he can speak Chinese.